Diseases & Conditions

 - Elevation.
 Elevate the affected leg except when it is necessary to walk.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Medications such as naproxen and ibuprofen may relieve pain and control inflammation.
+Acetaminophen can be used as an alternative if you cannot tolerate NSAIDs or are allergic.

 Infectious bursitis is initially treated with antibiotics.
 Surgical drainage is required if the infection does not respond to antibiotics alone.